 The American black bear is the second fastest of the three species.
-The black bear can run at speeds between 40 and 48 km/h (25 to 30 mp/h) when they feel threatened.
+The black bear can run at speeds between 40 and 48 kph (25 to 30 mph) when they feel threatened.

-Why Are Bears So Fast?
+Why Do Bears Run Fast?

 Can Bears Run Downhill?

-There is a myth that has been perpetuated surrounding this.
-The myth states that bears can’t run downhill, as their shorter forelegs will cause them to tumble.
+There is a long-standing belief that bears can’t run downhill, as their shorter forelegs will cause them to fall.
 This is a myth and is false.
 In this article from the National Parks Service, J.M.
 Mackenzie described Clubfoot, a famous grizzly bear, as “able to keep pace with a horse going downhill, but not uphill.”
-Don’t think that you will outrun a bear by having it chase you downhill.
-If anything, it will be quicker as it is going downhill.
+This shows that bears get quicker as they go downhill, but doesn’t mean we can run faster than them going uphill.

 Can Usain Bolt Outrun A Bear?

-Usain Bolt is a multi-time World record holder.
-He has broken the world record for the fastest time over 100 meters and 200 meters.
-His speed was clocked at 44.72 km/h (27.8 mph) on 16 August 2009.
+Usain Bolt is a multi-time World record holder runner.
+He has broken the world record over 100 and 200 meters.
+His speed was clocked at 44.72 kph (27.8 mph) on 16 August 2009.

 A grizzly bear can run as fast as 56 kph.
 It is very likely that over 100 or 200 meters, a brown bear would beat the fastest man in the world in a race.
 If Usain Bolt can’t outrun a grizzly bear, then the rest of us wouldn’t have a chance.

 People Have Outrun Bears